Mahlathini and the Mahotella Queens

 Together they were an extremely productive commercial success and a major live attraction in and around South Africa 1964–72.
-The three parts of the group reformed in 1986–87; following the 70th-birthday tribute to Nelson Mandela at London's Wembley Arena in 1988, the supergroup rose to international renown during the years 1987–97, going on to feature in many international festivals.
+The three parts of the group reformed in 1986–87, and following the 70th-birthday tribute to Nelson Mandela in 1988 at London's Wembley Arena the supergroup rose to international renown, going on to feature in many international festivals during the years 1987–97.